hschimke/WorldOfWarcraft_CraftingProfitCalculator/README.md

 In order to include the contents of a character's bank and reagent bank the above slash commands must be run while the character's bank is open.

 ## Browser
-To launch the server version of the program run `npm run server`.
-The default port is 3000, so the server can be connected to with http://localhost:3000 for the json only form and http://localhost:3000/custom for the version where all paramaters can be specified.
+To launch the server version of the program run `npm run client-server`.
+The default port is 3000, so the server can be connected to with http://localhost:3000.
 The server can be terminted by pressing `Ctrl-C` in the terminal window where it is running.
+In order to use the client you must run `npm run build` in the client directory and then `mv ./build ../html` to copy the build output to the server directory.
+This is not required if using the installation script mentioned above, as the step is handled separately.

 ## JSON Endpoint
 To get the JSON version of the profit calculation and shopping list, send a post command to `http://localhost:3000/json_output`.
 The post must contain, at a minimum: a payload containg the item name or id as `item_id`, the number requested as `needed`, a json config json file as `addon_data`, and a run type of `type` set to `json`.
 Optionally, more detailed custom runs can be performed by setting `type` to `custom` and including: `professions` for a JSON formatted array of professions, `server`, and `region`.
 The `custom` type corresponds to the CLI default behaviour and ignores the professions and server data set int he AddOn payload.